ggldnl/Hexapod-Hardware/README.md

         </tr>
     </table>

 2. Add heat set inserts to the 3D-printed parts.
+In some places I modeled 4 holes for the heat set inserts (servo hubs and brackets), but then only used 2.
+I didn't encounter any problems.

     <video src="https://github.com/user-attachments/assets/342bcc59-8d65-4aa1-9488-e9e4fd77accb"></video>